$\rho$-GNF: A Copula-based Sensitivity Analysis to Unobserved Confounding Using Normalizing Flows: Notation and Problem Definition

-\looseness=-1 Hence, the assumption $\mathbb{F}_{Z_A,Z_Y}(Z_A,Z_Y){=}\textcolor{blue}{\mathbf{\mathbb{C}}}(\Phi(Z_A),\Phi(Z_Y)){\cong}\Phi_\rho(Z_A,Z_Y)$ achieves the primary aim/objective of sensitivity analysis by enabling the identification of the ACE since knowing the Gaussian joint distribution blocks the non-causal backdoor path.
-We note that the causal effect identification here comes at the cost of the normality assumption/approximation of the unobserved confounding (see Appendix~\ref{apdx:rhognf gaussian copula} where we present the idea of replacing the Gaussian copula using any other suitable copulas).
-It further follows that the Gaussian copula~\cite{elidan2010copula, ling2020deep, kumar2019copula, cherubini2004copula, zhang2019copulas, becker2022revisiting, wiese2019copula, kamthe2021copula, laszkiewicz2021copula, renard2007use, zhao2020missing, nagler2018solving, meyer2013bivariate, takeuchi2010constructing} assumption closely resembles the formulation of the computationally efficient and tractable density estimators, i.e., \emph{normalizing flows}~\cite{tabak2010nf,tabak2013nf,rezende2015variationalNF, papamakarios2021NF_pmi, kobyzev2020NF, Papamakarios2017MAF, Huang2018NAF, Uria2013RNADETR_uniformdeq, balgi2022cgnf, khemakhem2021causalAF} which are demonstrated to be universal density/distribution approximators~\cite{Huang2018NAF} for monotonically increasing transformations such as UMNN transformers.
-It may be noted that, similar to normalizing flows, the Gaussian copula assumption facilitates efficient computation of Eqs.~\eqref{eq:rhognf mll fn} and~\eqref{eq:rho gnf joint pdf ay} due to $log{-}exp$ cancellation resulting in a simple and tractable analytical expression for Eq.~\eqref{eq:rhognf mll fn}.
+\looseness=-1 In principle, any copula maybe assumed in place of Gaussian copula in Eqs.~\eqref{seq:sklarstheorem}-\eqref{seq:sklarstheorem2}.
+The Gaussian copula assumption, similar to normalizing flows~\citep{tabak2010nf,tabak2013nf,rezende2015variationalNF, Papamakarios2017MAF, papamakarios2021NF_pmi, kobyzev2020NF}, facilitates efficient computation of the $\log$-likelihood of the observational training dataset.
 Thus, enabling \textbf{computationally efficient training} of $\rho$-GNF in Eq.~\eqref{seq:eps dist copula_confounding_rho_gnf}.
-The Gaussian copula assumption further enables sampling $(Z_A, Z_Y)$ from $\mathbb{F}_{Z_A, Z_Y}(Z_A, Z_Y)$ efficiently for the estimation of Monte-Carlo expectation, thus enabling \textbf{computationally efficient inference}.
-Most importantly, the Gaussian copula assumption provides a single bounded sensitivity parameter $\rho{\in}[-1,+1]$ for sensitivity analysis that can be used to control/model/block/adjust the backdoor non-causal association under which the ACE is identifiable.
+The Gaussian copula assumption further enables sampling $(Z_A, Z_Y)$ from $\mathbb{F}_{Z_A,Z_Y}(Z_A,Z_Y){\approx}\Phi_\rho(Z_A,Z_Y)$ efficiently for the estimation of Monte-Carlo expectation in Eq.~\eqref{seq:ace gcopula mscm4}, thus enabling \textbf{computationally efficient inference}.
+Most importantly, the Gaussian copula assumption provides a single bounded sensitivity parameter $\rho{\in}[-1,+1]$ for sensitivity analysis that can be used to control/model/block/adjust the back-door non-causal association under which the ACE is identifiable.
 Thus, enabling \textbf{simple and efficient sensitivity analysis}.
-The ACE of interest identified from the $\rho$-GNF corresponding an assumed measure of non-causal association $\rho$ is defined as
+Our subsequent experiments and results show that the Gaussian copula assumption works well empirically, as~\citet{ilse2021efficient} also observe for multiple unobserved confounders, the joint distribution of the observed variables becomes increasingly Gaussian due to the central limit theorem.